PhilippePitzClairoux/game-tracker/README.md

 Currently tested on Fedora only - but should technically work on windows as well.
 (might need to implement a config file specifying game directories).

+You can specify seconds, minutes and hours - they will all be converted to seconds and they will be added up.

 ### How to build
 ```shell
 cargo build --release